department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/feature-briefs/Submission and post-submission experience.md

  - Have a system in place to prevent duplicates when the claim was submitted the first time

-See epic [Improve submission user experience #78179](https://app.zenhub.com/workspaces/disability-experience-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/78179), which captures the above items.
+See epic [Improve submission user experience #78179](https://app.zenhub.com/workspaces/disability-experience-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/78179), which captures the above items (in progress).

 This initiative also includes completion of migration of /submit endpoint to Lighthouse